 - Procedural safeguards.
 These are in place to protect the rights of families with special needs.
 Procedural safeguards make sure public school doors are always open to children with disabilities and that schools are prepared to accommodate them academically.
 Parents have the right to review their children’s records, attend team meetings, have a say in where their children are placed and more.

-Persons with special needs deserve a quality education just like everyone else.
 The Individuals with Disabilities Education Act is in place to open classroom doors to every child and help all students to be their best academically.
 The Exceptional Family Member Program provides family support, education and much more.
 Locate the program near you by visiting MilitaryINSTALLATIONS.
 Your installation’s School Liaison Program is another helpful resource.
 Your school liaison works with parents, the military community and local school systems to address common education challenges of military families.